LeoVen/C-DataStructures-Library/README.md

 ### QueueArray

 A queue array is the implementation of a queue using a circular buffer.
 It is very space efficient but unlike a queue implemented as a linked list, a QueueArray will have to reallocate its buffer and shift its elements (if needed) whenever it reaches its maximum capacity.
 In a queue both front and rear indexes only go forward, that is, incremented by one when an operation is successful.
 If we enqueue an element the rear index goes up by one.
-If we dequeue and element the front index goes up by one.
+If we dequeue an element the front index goes up by one.

 ```
     front and rear indexes have not wrapped around the buffer